Lifecyclefood/esg-dashboard/README.md

 ## Overview

-This dashboard was built from the perspective of a **Sustainability Manager** needing to communicate complex ESG data clearly to C-suite executives, boards, and external stakeholders.
+This dashboard was built from the perspective of a **Sustainability Manager** needing to communicate complex ESG data clearly to C-suite executives, boards, internal and external stakeholders, for cross-functional collaboration.

 It consolidates greenhouse gas (GHG) emissions data for Scope 1, 2, and 3 into a clean, interactive executive report aligned with the GHG Protocol standards.
 Instead of static PowerPoint slides, this delivers a **live, filterable, downloadable** analytics experience.